-The Audit Committee of our board of directors has selected Ernst & Young LLP to serve as our independent registered public accounting firm for the fiscal year ending April 30, 2014.
-Ernst & Young LLP served as our independent registered public accounting firm in fiscal year 2013.
+The Audit Committee of our board of directors has selected Ernst & Young LLP to serve as our independent registered public accounting firm in fiscal year 2013.
 The services provided to us by Ernst & Young LLP for the last two fiscal years are described under the caption "Audit-Related Matters-Fees Paid to Independent Auditors" below.
 Stockholder approval of the selection of Ernst & Young LLP as our independent registered public accounting firm is not required.
 Our board believes that obtaining stockholder ratification of the selection of Ernst & Young LLP is a sound governance practice.
 If the stockholders do not vote on an advisory basis in favor of Ernst & Young LLP, the Audit Committee will reconsider whether to hire the firm and may retain Ernst & Young LLP or hire another firm without resubmitting the matter for stockholders to approve.
 The Audit Committee retains the discretion at any time to appoint a different independent registered public accounting firm.